Dedetat/powerpuff-yourself/README.md

  2. It takes the snapshot given to create the instance and returns a new snapshot matching the model
  3. Here we test if the given snapshot is a string
  4. If no, we assume it's a well formed snapshot and return it
- 5. If yes, we extract the mood and the name and create a new object with this attributes
+ 5. If yes, we extract the mood and the name and create a new object with this attributes matching the targeted model
  6. We can now use a sentence to instanciate our powerpuff, far much simpler ✨

 #### [#37](https://github.com/Dedetat/powerpuff-yourself/pull/37/files) - afterCreate